 Learn to be Willy Wonka

 We’ve previously made chocolate in Guatemala and the kids had an amazing time so I know that my children would love this gift experience, especially my daughter Tess.
 There are various options around the country including the My Chocolate Workshop, which gives chocoholics the chance to make gooey treats to take home and enjoy.
 The session includes making and decorating a chocolate button before moving on to chocolate truffles, created from fresh cream and dark chocolate (for children 8 and up).
 Hotel Chocolat also runs one-hour chocolate workshops for children aged 5 to 13 where budding chocolatiers learn the history of chocolate and how chocolate is made before decorating their own (invariably messy!) masterpiece.
-If you’ve got teenagers then Melt London offer a chocolate bar making workshop for teens that sounds really fun.

 Become a zookeeper